Ingredient-Led Brief, Made in France, Product Reviews

 While not labeled as vegan, this shade aligns with the preferences of ingredient-conscious consumers looking for alternatives to insect-based dyes.

-Ethics aside, the purchase experience was undeniably pleasant.
+The purchase experience was undeniably pleasant.
 I ordered directly from Clarins.
 The $30 Lip Perfector arrived swiftly in a beautifully designed box with the message:

 “Beauty starts with transparency.
 Scan to trace your product from the field to you.”

-A welcome message for the editor of cleanbeautycompanies.com.
 Unfortunately, none of the codes I could find worked in the traceability tool, a hiccup in what otherwise felt like a thoughtful, polished customer journey.

 Still, Clarins stood out for their restraint.
 No inbox-flooding, no aggressive upsells.
 Just three lovely samples and a sense of French elegance.
-They also offer a cruelty-free, vegan-friendly skincare line (My Clarins), which is worth applauding.
+They also offer a vegan-friendly skincare line (My Clarins), which is worth applauding.

 Product Impressions